Primary

 Keep your shoulders completely level throughout—don't let the loaded side dip down.
 Engage the opposite side obliques to maintain a neutral torso.
 Hinge at your hips and maintain a slight knee bend.

-Want Suitcase Deadlift in your program?
+See where Suitcase Deadlift fits in your weekly plan

 Stand with weight on one side only.